Suspension bridge: Notable collapses

-Broughton Suspension Bridge (England) – Iron chain bridge built in 1826.
+Broughton Suspension Bridge (England) was an iron chain bridge built in 1826.
 One of Europe's first suspension bridges, it collapsed in 1831 due to mechanical resonance induced by troops marching in step.
 As a result of the incident, the British Army issued an order that troops should "break step" when crossing a bridge.

-Silver Bridge (USA) – Eyebar chain highway bridge, built in 1928, that collapsed in late 1967, killing forty-six people.
+Silver Bridge (USA) was an eyebar chain highway bridge, built in 1928, that collapsed in late 1967, killing forty-six people.
 The bridge had a low-redundancy design that was difficult to inspect.
 The collapse inspired legislation to ensure that older bridges were regularly inspected and maintained.
 Following the collapse a bridge of similar design was immediately closed and eventually demolished.
 A second similarly-designed bridge had been built with a higher margin of safety and remained in service until 1991.

-Tacoma Narrows Bridge, (USA), 853 m – 1940.
-The Tacoma Narrows bridge was vulnerable to structural vibration in sustained and moderately strong winds due to its plate-girder deck structure.
+The Tacoma Narrows Bridge, (USA), 1940, was vulnerable to structural vibration in sustained and moderately strong winds due to its plate-girder deck structure.
 Wind caused a phenomenon called aeroelastic fluttering that led to its collapse only months after completion.
 The collapse was captured on film.
 There were no human deaths in the collapse; several drivers escaped their cars on foot and reached the anchorages before the span dropped.

-Yarmouth suspension bridge (England) – Built in 1829 and collapsed in 1845, killing 79 people.
+Yarmouth suspension bridge (England) was built in 1829 and collapsed in 1845, killing 79 people.

-Peace River Suspension Bridge (Canada) The north anchor's soil support for the suspension bridge, which was completed in 1943, failed over a few days in October 1957, and the entire bridge subsequently collapsed.
+Peace River Suspension Bridge (Canada), which was completed in 1943, collapsed when the north anchor's soil support for the suspension bridge failed in October 1957.
+The entire bridge subsequently collapsed.

+Kutai Kartanegara Bridge (Indonesia) over the Mahakam River, located in Kutai Kartanegara Regency, East Kalimantan district on the Indonesia island of Borneo, was built in 1995, completed in 2001 and collapsed in 2011.
+Dozens of vehicles on the bridge fell into the Mahakam River.
+As a result of this incident, 24 people died and dozens of others were injured and were treated at the Aji Muhammad Parikesit Regional Hospital.
+Meanwhile, 12 people were reported missing, 31 people were seriously injured, and 8 people had minor injuries.
+Research findings indicate that the collapse was largely caused by the construction failure of the vertical hanging clamp.
+It was also found that poor maintenance, fatigue in the cable hanger construction materials, material quality, and bridge loads that exceed vehicle capacity, can also have an impact on bridge collapse.
+In 2013 the Kutai Kartanegara Bridge rebuilt the same location and completed in 2015 with a Through arch bridge design.